 Your messages could address the holiday shopping season.
 For example, you may lean into concepts along the lines of “Are you seeing the holiday shopping surge you were hoping for?
 If not, here’s what I can do to help” or “ways you can turn holiday shopping into a surge of purchases.”

 You can also focus on the post-holiday season.
 After the holidays, purchases tend to dip dramatically.
 You may frame your pitch around the fact that you can help prevent that dip with wildly effective messaging.
-That will give your prospective clients something to pause and consider if they’re hoping to keep up the holiday momentum.
+That will give your prospective clients something to consider if they’re hoping to keep up the holiday momentum.

 You already know that your pitches should convey the benefit of working with you and should be tailored to the business that you’re targeting.
 But tailoring it to the time of year or season can also help add a powerful urgency to your message.